Clio’s Scroll is no longer accepting submissions for our Spring 2019 issue. Please check back later for submissions for our Fall 2019 edition.

 Guidelines for Authors

-Clio’s Scroll welcomes submissions from undergraduate students and recent graduates of any university.
+Clio’s Scroll welcomes submissions from undergraduate students and recent graduates (within one year of graduation) of any university.
 The editors look for articles that contribute to historical knowledge with new content and original interpretations.
 Research papers of any length—although we highly favor papers under 60 pages—from all universities, history courses, and historical areas of focus are welcome.
 For UC Berkeley students, this includes papers from History 103 classes, as well as History 101 theses.
 Papers from other disciplines are also welcome, so long as they are historical in nature.

 No previously published articles are accepted.
 If your paper is under review by another journal, let us know in your email.